confiscar/ROScreenShot/README.md

 # ROScreenShot
-ROScreenshot is a quick python script, thrown together with the purpose of providing a way of screenshotting camera feeds broadcasted as ROS topic.
+ROScreenshot is a quick python script, thrown together to provide a way of screenshotting camera feeds broadcasted as a ROS topic.

-It was created for the purpose of collecting images to train NN's for the purpose of object detection.
+It was created for the purpose of collecting images to train NN's for object detection.
 Feel free to submit any PRs.

 ## How to use